 Preparing future faculty

-Coffman directs CELT’s four-course preparing future faculty program designed for graduate and postdoctoral students pursing faculty careers.
+Coffman directs CELT’s four-course preparing future faculty program designed for graduate and postdoctoral students pursuing faculty careers.
 Participants are aided throughout the process by self-chosen faculty mentors who are not their thesis advisers.

-“Since we are a universitywide program we can’t really focus on individual disciplines,” said Coffman, who took over the 18-year-old program from professor of veterinary pathology Holly Bender.
+“Since we are a university-wide program we can’t really focus on individual disciplines,” said Coffman, who took over the 18-year-old program from a professor of veterinary pathology Holly Bender.
 “We provide the large-picture view, and the faculty mentor provides the discipline-specific information.”

 “We have faculty panels come in from a whole spectrum of institutions and talk about what faculty life is like, what the promotion and tenure process is like and how to put together an application,” Coffman said.
 “We tell the students this course really is about finding your fit.”